mohdrafi17/SmallBusinessLendingDesktop/README.md

 Contributing
 We welcome contributions from the community!
 To contribute:

-Fork the repository.
 Create a feature branch (git checkout -b feature-name).
 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE for details.

 Contact
 For questions, issues, or contributions, open a GitHub Issue or reach out via: